Detail Page

 • Woodwind Ensemble - 744

-• String Ensemble - 746
+• String Orchestra - 746

 The String Orchestra consists of instrumentalists who look to improve fundamental skills through a three-tiered performance group structure (chamber ensemble, string orchestra, and full symphonic orchestra).
+The ensemble will perform several types of literature to expose its members to many musical genres and styles.
+One year or more of study and experience on Violin, Viola, Cello, or Double Bass is required for

 • Percussion Ensemble - 748

 The Percussion Ensemble consists of percussionists, who look to improve fundamental skills through a small ensemble setting.
+These ensembles will perform chamber-style literature to open the students to music not performed in the concert ensembles.
+Attention will be given to individual musicianship as it relates to performing within a small ensemble.

 • Basic Art - 751